tkerbe2/iac-intro-lab-1/README.md

 ### 4. Save the Subscription ID as a variable

+- We're going to set a variable on our Cloud Shell session and call it sub_id with the command below:
 ```sub_id=$(az account show --query id --output tsv)```
 <br>
 - We are setting a variable in bash with the output of the az account show command.